kwchurch/Benchmarking_past_present_future/README.md

 We invite original research papers from a wide range of topics, including but not limited to:

-In addition to invited talks, there will be a call for submitted papers on benchmarking.
-It is expected that invited speakers and submitted papers will address the following central questions:
 <ol>
 <li>What important technologies and underlying sciences need to be fostered, now and in the future?</li>
 <li>In each case, are there existing tasks/benchmarks that move the field in the right direction?</li>